Joe Mullins (musician)

-Joe Mullins is an American banjo player, vocalist, band leader, and radio broadcaster.
+Joe Mullins (born October 27, 1965) is an American banjo player, vocalist, band leader, and radio broadcaster.
 He plays bluegrass and gospel music.

 Biography

 Joe Mullins was born and raised in southwestern Ohio.
 His father Paul "Moon" Mullins was a respected fiddler and broadcaster of a daytime bluegrass show on Classic Country Radio for more than four decades.

 Mullins toured and recorded as a member of the Traditional Grass, the band he founded with his father, from 1983 until 1995.
 The band signed to Rebel Records and recorded four albums for the label between 1992 and 1995 following four previous independent projects on cassette.

 In 1995, Mullins purchased WBZI Radio in Xenia, Ohio.
 He later purchased WKFI (Wilmington), WEDI (Eaton), FM 100.3 (Xenia / Dayton / Springfield), and FM 105.5 (Eaton / Dayton), of which he operates all as Real Roots Radio under Town and Country Broadcasting, Inc., having been renamed in March 2018 from My Classic Country.

 In 1995, Mullins released Just A Five String & Fiddle, an album of duets with the late fiddler Gerald Evans, with whom he'd played in Traditional Grass.

 In 1997, Mullins became a founding member of the band Longview, along with Dudley Connell, James King, Don Rigsby, Glen Duncan, and Marshall Wilborn.
 Longview earned the International Bluegrass Music Association (IBMA) Song of the Year and Recorded Event of the Year awards.

 In 2006, Mullins formed his band The Radio Ramblers to promote his radio stations.
 Members included Adam McIntosh (guitar), Evan McGregor (fiddle), Mike Terry (mandolin), and Tim Kidd (bass).
 The band released their first CD in 2007 called Tuned In (independent MULLINS-3272-CD) followed by their first Rebel Records release Rambler’s Call album in 2010.